barotto/libRocketDoc/pages/cpp_manual/hidden_elements.md

 The parameters to this function are:

-* line: The string the contents of the generated line will be written to.
+* `line`: The string the contents of the generated line will be written to.
-* line_length: An integer to store the number of characters used by the source string to generate this line.
+* `line_length`: An integer to store the number of characters used by the source string to generate this line.
 Because of whitespace processing, this value may be greater than the length of the generated line.
-* line_width: A floating-point value to store the width of the generated string, in pixels.
+* `line_width`: A floating-point value to store the width of the generated string, in pixels.
-* line_begin: The index of the first character in the source string to begin generating the line from.
+* `line_begin`: The index of the first character in the source string to begin generating the line from.
-* maximum_line_width: The maximum length (in pixels) the line can be.
+* `maximum_line_width`: The maximum length (in pixels) the line can be.
-* right_spacing_width: If the generated line is the last line required by the text node, then this space (in pixels) must be available to the right of the line.
+* `right_spacing_width`: If the generated line is the last line required by the text node, then this space (in pixels) must be available to the right of the line.
 This is not generally required by custom text layouts.
-* trim_whitespace_prefix: If this is set to true, collapsed whitespace will be trimmed from the front of the line.
+* `trim_whitespace_prefix`: If this is set to true, collapsed whitespace will be trimmed from the front of the line.
 This is usually set to false for the first line, true for the second and subsequent line.

 The function will return true if the generated line is the last line required to render the content of the element, false if further lines are required.